Could Silver Price Rise to $100 per Ounce? What’s the Potential for Triple-Digit Silver

 The likelihood of a global recession seems unlikely, with odds around 25% in prediction markets, suggesting a more optimistic outlook.
 However, other factors can impact industrial demand, such as the recent drop in iPhone sales, which suggests the consumer market may be oversaturated.

-The media was quick to memory-hole the LBMA scandal involving JP Morgan Chase Bank executives convicted of market manipulation, one of whom was an LBMA board member.
+The media was quick to memory-hole the LBMA scandal involving JP Morgan Chase Bank executives convicted of market manipulation, one of whom being an active LBMA board member at the time of conviction.

 Will Silver Hit $100?
 A Timeline Projection